lvzxr/apb-reloaded/README.md

 Everything within this config is typically kept up to date with what LO will allow/disallow when it comes to modifying files so when I provide an update it's always recommended to download it and ensure you're up to date, older versions whilst still available shouldn't be used unless you know what you want out of them is allowed.

 > [!IMPORTANT]
-> Whilst everything within the latest version of the config will be safe to use and what LO allows if anything were to happen to your account due to use of modifed game files that is not my responsibility.
+> If anything were to happen to your account due to use of modifed game files that is not my responsibility, you can contact Little Orbit support at **support@littleorbit.com**

 # Install

-Go into `APB Reloaded\Binaries` and right click **APB.exe** (**APB** if you don't have **File Extensions** shown) and create a shortcut placing it wherever you desire, then right click the newly created APB shortcut and go to properties, from there at the end of the `Target` field add whichever launch arguments you wish to use from below.
+Go into `APB Reloaded\Binaries` and right click **APB.exe** (**APB** if you don't have **File Extensions** shown) and create a shortcut, then right click the newly created APB shortcut and go to properties, at the end of the `Target` field add whichever launch arguments you wish to use from below.

 Everything is laid out in such a way to where you can just **Drag & Drop** the config into the game without you having to go fishing through folders.
 So if you see `APBGame` or `Engine` that is all you will need to copy into your game.

 > [!CAUTION]
 > If you do not get the prompt for replacing files then you haven't correctly installed the config and will likely have to repair the game using the Launcher.
 Localization is an exception to this as if it's a fresh install of the game, they will not exist.

 >[!NOTE]
-> When the game updates you will have to reapply most of the config as the launcher overwrites modifications to most of the files, if something major changes it's recommended to also run the `Repair` option within the launcher to ensure all files are up to date, if there are files that change that are within the config I will be sure to update them as soon as possible.
+> When the game updates you will have to reapply most of the config as the launcher overwrites modifications to most of the files, if something major changes it's recommended to also run the `Repair` option within the launcher to ensure all files are up to date.

 # Launch Arguments